LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 	Data Searches Tool output folder

-Tabular output is produced in a text based format and can include the distance of each feature to the search feature (:ref:`figTabularOutput`).
+Tabular output is produced in a text based format and can include the distance of each feature to the search feature (:numref:`figTabularOutput`).
 It is possible to create summary statistics for any column during the process, which will be included in the tabular output.

 .. _figTabularOutput: